 No network request leaves your machine.
 Saving a snipe is a local-only operation.

-Stage 2 — The 30-second wake-up
+Stage 2: the 30-second wake-up

 Chrome's service worker is normally idle between events.
 The chrome.alarms API is the only reliable way to wake it for scheduled work in Manifest V3.